Skewed Anosov flows are orbit equivalent to Reeb-Anosov flows in dimension 3: Abstract

 \section{Abstract}

 We prove that in dimension 3, Anosov flows which are $\RR$-covered and skewed are orbit equivalent to Reeb-Anosov flows.
-We characterize the existence of an invariant contact form or of a Birkhoff section with a given boundary, in terms of linking numbers between two invariant signed measures.
-Furthermore, we prove the existence of open book decompositions with one boundary component for Reeb-Anosov flows.
+A linking number between invariant signed measures is used to characterize the existence of an invariant contact form or of a Birkhoff section with a given boundary.
+We also prove the existence of open book decompositions with one boundary component for Reeb-Anosov flows.